-3.25 MINIMUM STREET FRONTAGES AND LOT WIDTH
+3.26 MINIMUM LOT WIDTH

-Every principal building and use shall be located on a lot which has the required minimum frontage on an accessible public or private street for the zoning district in which it is located, provided, however, that:
+Every principal building and use shall be located on a lot which has the required minimum width for the zoning district in which it is located, provided, however, that:

-- 1. Lots that have an unusual rear lot line configuration may have a width at or near the rear lot line of less than fifty (50) feet if no buildings or structures are located within the portion of the lot located near the rear lot line which has a width of less than fifty (50) feet, and - 2.
-Lots located on a curved street or on the curved portion of a cul-de-sac street may have a width at the front lot line of less than the required minimum if the lot is not less than fifty (50) feet wide at a distance of twenty-five (25) feet from the front lot line and meets the required lot width at the front setback line.
+1. Lots that have an unusual rear lot line configuration may have a width at or near the rear lot line if less than fifty (50) feet if no buildings or structures are located within the portion of the lot located near the rear lot line which has a width of less than fifty (50) feet, and Lots located on a curved street or on the curved portion of a cul-de-sac street may have a width at the front lot line of less than the required minimum if the lot is not less than fifty (50) feet wide at a distance of twenty-five (25) feet from the front line and meets the required lot width at the front setback line.

-The minimum street frontage and minimum lot width required by this section shall be maintained throughout the entire length of the parcel and shall be provided with land that is owned by the lot owner.
-Land over which the lot owner has an easement, license, or other non-ownership interest may not be used to meet the minimum street frontage or minimum lot width required by this section.
+The minimum lot width required by this section shall be maintained throughout the entire length of the parcel and shall be provided with land that is owned by the lot owner.
+Land over which the lot owner has an easement, license, or other non-ownership interest may not be used to meet the minimum lot width required by this section.

-3.26 MINOR MINERAL REMOVAL ACTIVITIES
+3.27 MINOR MINERAL REMOVAL ACTIVITIES

-Mineral removal or extraction of mineral materials in quantities less than five thousand (5,000) cubic yards, or the reshaping, enlarging, straightening, damming or diminution of lakes, waterways, ponds or other bodies of water is permitted only upon Special Land Use approval
+Mineral removal or extraction of mineral materials in quantities less than five thousand (5,000) cubic yards, or the reshaping, enlarging, straightening, damming or diminution of lakes, waterways, ponds or other bodies of water is permitted only upon Special Land Use approval.

-3.27 MOVING OF BUILDINGS AND STRUCTURES
+3.28 MOVING OF BUILDINGS AND STRUCTURES